 Target Audience: People who want to eat plant-based, dairy-free diets to improve their health, feel better, and lose weight.

-Shannon O'Brien, iSugar University (Theme: Premier)
+Shannon O'Brien, iSugar University (Template: Premier)

 Niche: Cosmetology, Body Sugaring

 Target Audience: Cosmetologists who want to get their body sugaring certification to grow their businesses.

 These Heroes’ niches are so diverse.
 But what do all of these sites have in common?